D.M.A in Piano Performance, Minor in Vocal Collaborative Piano University of North Texas, in progress

 Mr. Sung-Yun Kim is the staff accompanist at Texas Woman’s University.
 Prior to coming to Denton, he was an adjunct instructor, instrumental and vocal coach, and a collaborative pianist-in-residence at Southeastern Oklahoma State University in Durant, Oklahoma.
 He has also served as a Teaching Assistant at the University of North Texas.
 He has won many piano competitions in South Korea and the third prize winner in the International Piano Workshop Competition in Varna, Bulgaria.
 He has performed as a soloist with the Keimyung University Orchestra, the Daegu New Philharmonia Orchestra, and the Bulgaria Varna Philharmonic Orchestra.

-Mr. Kim received his musical training at the Keimyung University with First Prize, in Daegu, South Korea.
-Under the tutelage of Joseph Banowetz, he earned his master of music degree in piano performance and is anticipating receiving a doctor of musical arts degree in piano performance from the University of North Texas.
+Mr. Kim received his bachelor of music degree in piano performance and his musical training at the Keimyung University with First Prize, in Daegu, South Korea.
+Under the tutelage of Joseph Banowetz, he earned his master of music degree in piano performance and is anticipating receiving a doctor of musical arts degree in piano performance from the University of North Texas in fall 2014.